This is not a substitute for legal advice. See here for the site’s reposting policy.

 Federal Estate Taxes

-For example, a farm couple has a taxable estate of $24 million and passes away in 2020.
-The couple’s heirs would be able to exempt up to $23.16 million from federal estate taxes and only owe federal estate taxes on $840,000.
-Since the federal estate tax rate is 40 percent, the heirs would owe $336,000 in federal estate taxes.
+For example, a farm couple with a taxable estate of $24 million passes away in 2020.
+The couple’s heirs would be able to exempt up to $23.4 million from federal estate taxes and only owe federal estate taxes on $600,000.
+Since the federal estate tax rate is 40 percent, the heirs would owe $240,000 in federal estate taxes.

 Federal Gift Tax Limit

-Federal tax law allows each taxpayer to gift up to $15,000 to one individual without incurring federal gift taxes.
-The federal gift tax limit remains at $15,000 in 2020.
+Federal tax law allows each taxpayer to gift up to $15,000 per year to one individual without incurring federal gift taxes.
+The federal gift tax limit remains at $15,000 in 2021.
 This exemption is tied to inflation, but can only increase to the nearest $1,000 amount.

 Maryland Estate Tax Limit

-In 2012, the state of Maryland created a unique program for qualifying agricultural property which exempts up to the first $5 million of qualified agricultural property from Maryland estate taxes.
+In 2012, the state of Maryland created a unique program which exempts up to the first $5 million of qualified agricultural property from Maryland estate taxes.
 The agricultural property must remain in agriculture for the next ten years to be eligible.
 To learn more about this program, see Lynch, Goeringer, and Musser.

 How Does This Impact You?